top of page

 Once food has been purchased, the sell-by date has largely done its job.
 It does not mean the product is unsafe after that point, provided it has been stored correctly and handled hygienically.

 For households, sell-by dates are best understood as a logistics marker, not a health warning.
+This means that you can still enjoy your food even if the sell-by date has passed, as long as you follow proper storage practices.

 Use-By: A Safety Cut-Off